Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers

 \subsubsection{Implementation of MLP Model for Fault Location Identification}

-Before the attack, three datasets, namely training, testing and validation datasets are generated with Algorithm~\ref{gendata} to train the MLP model for fault location identification for ACORNv3.
-The training and hyperparameters tuning follow the method defined in Section~\ref{model imp method}.
-The architecture of the neural network is described as follows: \begin{itemize} \itemsep0em \item \textbf{Input layer:} The number of neurons in the input layer is 152. \item \textbf{Hidden layer:} A total of five hidden layers are used in this architecture.
-Each layer is a dense layer that applies a fully connected transformation with $L_2$ weight decay $\left(\lambda=1\times{10}^{-8}\right)$ to prevent overfitting, immediately followed by batch normalization to normalize intermediate activations and mitigate internal covariate shift.
-ELU activation function is used to combine fast convergence with robustness to vanishing gradients and a dropout rate of 0.3 is set after each activation to prevent co-adaptation of neurons and reduce overfitting.
-The number of neurons for the five hidden layers are 152, 512, 512, 512 and 512. \item \textbf{Output layer:} The neurons in the output layer is activated with the softmax activation function.
-The number of neurons in this layer is 293, that is the state size of ACORN. \end{itemize}
+Before conducting the attack, three datasets, namely training, testing and validation datasets are generated using Algorithm~\ref{gendata} to train the MLP model for fault location identification in ACORNv3.
+Training and hyperparameter tuning follow the method defined in Section~\ref{model imp method}.
+The architecture of the neural network is described as follows: \begin{itemize} \itemsep0em \item \textbf{Input layer:} The number of neurons in the input layer is 152. \item \textbf{Hidden layer:} Five hidden layers, with 152, 512, 512, 512, and 512 neurons, respectively, are used.
+Each is a dense layer applying a fully connected transformation with $L_2$ weight decay $\left(\lambda=1\times{10}^{-6}\right)$ to prevent overfitting, followed immediately by batch normalization to normalize intermediate activations and mitigate internal covariate shift.
+The ELU activation function is used to combine fast convergence with robustness to vanishing gradients and a dropout rate of 0.3 is set after each activation to prevent co-adaptation of neurons and reduce overfitting. \item \textbf{Output layer:} The number of neurons in this layer is 293, and they are activated with the softmax activation function. \end{itemize}